Moesif/moesifapi-python/README.md

 The code uses Python packages named requests, jsonpickle and dateutil.
 After having resolved the dependencies, you can easily use the SDK following these steps.

+Your Moesif Application Id can be found in the [_Moesif Portal_](https://www.moesif.com/).
+After signing up for a Moesif account, your Moesif Application Id will be displayed during the onboarding steps.

+You can always find your Moesif Application Id at any time by logging into the [_Moesif Portal_](https://www.moesif.com/), click on the top right menu, and then clicking _Installation_.

+### Create Event

 ```python
 from __future__ import print_function
 from moesifapi.moesif_api_client import *